 We capture the finest performances and let you download them to play in your home.
 Everything from award-winning classical and jazz recordings to the latest pop, rock and electronica.
 You can buy tracks or albums and download immediately, or choose between CD, SACD and vinyl and we’ll deliver your music straight to your door.

-Awarded 'Label of the Year' by Gramophone in 2010, Linn Records is also home to a wide range of music from other high quality record labels, with specially selected albums available as Studio Master downloads.
+Awarded 'Label of the Year' by Gramophone in 2010, Linn Records is home to a wide range of music with many of its albums available as Studio Master downloads.

 You can listen to samples from any album page on linnrecords.com or tune in to our high quality web radio stations below to listen to uninterrupted music randomly selected from our entire catalogue.